SixtenGedda/weather-api/README.md

 # Weather API service written in go
 A lightweight weather service utilizing Redis for 12h caching and Gin for HTTP routing.
+Part of the [roadmap.sh](https://roadmap.sh/projects/weather-api-wrapper-service) projects.

 ## How to run